One of the saddest statements I hear from dog owners is this:

 In his book Ruined By Excess Perfected By Lack, Richard Patton PhD says his trials showed that … “polar bears are fully capable of digesting carbohydrates in a dry feed, at about 85 percent, the same as any omnivore.”

 So wolves can digest blueberries.
 And they seek them out.
+But why?

 It seems that, for a long time, wolves knew something about blueberries that humans didn’t.